AnJunHao/03713_final_project/README.md

 # Cross-Species and Cross-Tissue Chromatin Accessibility Analysis Pipeline

 This project provides a pipeline for comparing chromatin accessibility data (e.g., ATAC-seq peaks) across different species and tissues.
 It leverages HALPER for ortholog mapping and performs various downstream analyses to identify conserved, species-specific, and tissue-specific regulatory elements.
-Here is a demo video of the pipeline: 🎥 [Project Demo Video](https://youtu.be/aQjV1WrcCD0)
+Here is a 37-second demo video of the pipeline: 🎥 [Project Demo Video](https://youtu.be/aQjV1WrcCD0)

 ## 1. Setup

 This pipeline is designed to be run on a HPC cluster and is tested on the [PSC Bridges-2 cluster](https://www.psc.edu/resources/bridges-2/).
+You can run the main script directly on the login node without any modification.
+The pipeline will automatically setup jobs on the compute nodes for each step.

 ### 1.1.
 Clone the Repository